dsoprea/PySecure/README.txt

 This solution exists as an alternative to Paramiko.
 I love Paramiko, but as "libssh" is very complete and actively-maintained, it has a greater breadth of functionality, such as support for elliptic-curve encryption (recently added).
-It is also written in C and battle-hardened, therefore it's faster.
+It is also written in C.

 This project is in active development.